Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic is 4-0-1 against the spread and 4-1 overall when the team totals more than 298 yards.
+- When Florida Atlantic amasses over 298 yards, the team is 4-0-1 against the spread and 4-1 overall.

-- The Owls have 11 giveaways this season, while the Miners have 13 takeaways .

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.